wasmvision/wasmvision/README.md

 ## How it works

-- Capture images from a camera or video file
+- Capture video from a camera, video file, or stream
-- Process them using WebAssembly
+- Process the video frames using WebAssembly
 - Output the results to a stream or video file

 ```mermaid